Welcome to The Chess Angle!

 Ep.
 28: Avoiding Mistakes feat.
 GM Romain Edouard

 Grandmaster Romain Edouard joins the podcast this week to explain how players of all levels can minimize mistakes in their games.
-Be sure to check out Romain's (affiliate link), as well as his .
-I caught up with Romain during his current visit to the...
+Be sure to check out Romain's chess.com lesson on this subject (affiliate link), as well as his...

 Listen to the Episode